 With a few easy adjustments, these low FODMAP sourdough waffles will brighten any brunch.
 Check out the tips below to keep this recipe FODMAP friendly.

 First, if you're in the elimination phase of the diet, you'll need to use lactose-free milk.
 The fat content doesn't matter for this recipe.
 So, use whatever you have on hand.

-This recipe also calls for a ton of butter.
+This pancake or waffle recipe also calls for a ton of melted butter.
 Don't worry, though.
 Since butter is almost 100% fat, according to Monash University, it doesn't have any FODMAPs.

 It's worth noting, though, that fat itself can be a gut irritant.
-So, if you're sensitive to high-fat foods, can cut two tbsp of butter and make these into sourdough pancakes instead.
+So, if you're sensitive to high-fat foods, cut two tbsp of butter and make these into sourdough pancakes instead.